apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/cluster-management/scale.md

 sidebar_label: Scale
 ---

-# Scale a Kafka cluster
+# Scale for a Kafka cluster

 You can scale a Kafka cluster in two ways, vertical scaling and horizontal scaling.